 What do you get when you combine soft and fluffy canned cinnamon rolls with a creamy cinnamon and maple syrup-flavored sauce?
 This quick and easy cinnamon roll french toast casserole that’s destined to take your breakfast game to the next level.

-One of my favorite store bought shortcut sweets has got to be canned cinnamon rolls.
+One of my favorite store-bought shortcut sweets has got to be canned cinnamon rolls.
 They couldn’t be easier to make and everyone loves them, especially hot from the oven with that delicious drizzle of icing.
-This recipe takes all of those great flavors up a notch, turning canned cinnamon rolls into a magnificent french toast bake.
+This recipe takes all of those great flavors up a notch, turning canned cinnamon rolls into a magnificent cinnamon roll french toast casserole.
 It’s great if you want to make breakfast a little extra special but are still short on time and it also adds just a wee bit of protein into our favorite treat.

 Melt your butter and place it in the bottom of an 8×8 baking dish.

-Cut your cinnamon rolls into small pieces.
+Cut your refrigerated cinnamon rolls into small pieces.